dfichiu/ba-thesis/README.md

 To create concepts, we explore two creational avenues:
 1. In the first method, we develop abstract concepts outgoing from [Hofstadter, 2001](http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf)’s definition of abstract concepts, who defined concepts as "packets of analogies;"
-2. Due to the very experimental nature of the first method, instead of trying to develop con- cepts, in the second method we construct concepts by directly mining relationships between words captured by the Transformer Attention.
+2. Due to the very experimental nature of the first method, instead of trying to develop concepts, in the second method we construct concepts by directly mining relationships between words captured by the Transformer Attention.
 [Vaswani et al., 2017](https://arxiv.org/pdf/1706.03762.pdf)

 ## Project structure
 ```